lorecchia/starter-hugo-academic-orecchia/content/event/theory-lunch/_index.md

 **Time** Every Wednesday at 12:30pm - 1:30pm

-**Logistics** Please join the Univ. of Chicago [Theory mailing list](https://mailman.cs.uchicago.edu/mailman/listinfo/theory), and check this webpage periodically for updates and announcements of new events.
+**Logistics** Please join the Univ. of Chicago [Theory mailing list](https://mailman.cs.uchicago.edu/mailman/listinfo/theory), and check this webpage periodically for updates, announcements of new events, and Zoom links.

 <!-- ************** -->